 In recent years the Tenterden Singers have enjoyed a variety of different engagements.
 We have opened a season of Summer Concerts at St Mary’s in the Marsh and also performed in Wittersham Church.
 We have been invited to take part in a “Sing-Up” Workshop which brought together several primary schools and music teachers for a thoroughly enjoyable day of silly songs and music!

-Being based at Homewood, we have sometimes been found at their Christmas Fairs as Carollers and we have also been one of the acts taking part in an Extravaganza Show organised by the students – a very different venue and audience but very well received!
+Originally based at Homewood, we have taken part in their Christmas Fairs as Carollers and we have also been one of the acts taking part in an Extravaganza Show organised by the students – a very different venue and audience but very well received!

 E-mail us at email@example.com if you would like to join us, or have any questions about commissioning a concert.
 We would be very pleased to hear from you.

 Click here to follow us on Twitter @tenterdensings.